 • The retired director can also fill up the vacancy in case the members of the company are not able to find a suitable director.

-• According to Section 77 of the SFO or Chapter 571 of Laws of Hong Kong and the Article 88 (4) provided in the Articles of Association, the Financial Secretary can appoint any person as the director, but the number of government-appointed directors must not exceed the number of elected directors.
+• According to Section 77 of the SFO or Chapter 571 of the Laws of Hong Kong and Article 88 (4) provided in the Articles of Association, the Financial Secretary can appoint any person as the director, but the number of government-appointed directors must not exceed the number of elected directors.
 The government-appointed directors are not subject to shareholders’ election and re-election.

 Provisions Involved in Appointing Directors